 - Development of bow draw stokes, side slips & bracing so you know when, and where to use them (continued practice will be needed with these) Basic boofing will be initiated so that you can begin to lift your nose as you go over a steeper wave or hole carrying your momentum forward.

-- We will begin to discuss 3 dimentional paddling learning to use a feature to your advantage to get across a current, around a hazard or into a eddy.
-Kayakers are lazy, the river is moving down stream, waves can push you across, eddies & whitewater can slow you down we like to use these currents to our advantage.
+- We will begin to discuss 3-dimensional paddling, learning to use a feature to your advantage to get across a current, around a hazard or into an eddy.
+Kayakers are lazy, the river is moving downstream, waves can push you across, eddies & whitewater can slow you down we like to use these currents to our advantage.

 - Rolling practice for folks who have a roll, lots of it in all sorts of conditions.

 - AND SO MUCH MORE!!!

 Recommendations for Days 5-6

 - Taking this class after you have learned a pool roll, and after you have gone out to practice with other experienced paddlers can give you the most out of this class.
 This will allow you to really gleen as much as possible from the instruction you will know what is or isn’t working.